CNC Machining in Polyethylene

 Liners for chutes and hoppers, chain guide profiles, Machine guards, dock bumper linings.

-It is determined by the desired effect and the titanium used.
+It is determined by the desired effect and the PE type used.
 A tolerance of ±0.010” (±0.25 mm) is available at Runsom.

 Superior abrasion resistance, a diversity of PE variants, great toughness and impact strength, and great chemical resistance.